Billy-Dickson/Home-Network/README.md

       - [Hybrid ports:](#hybrid-ports)
   - [References](#references)

-## Network

-## Network Diagram
+## Physical Network Diagram
-This is my current network diagram, I used [draw.io](https://app.diagrams.net/) to create this network diagram.
+This is my current physical network diagram, I used [draw.io](https://app.diagrams.net/) to create the diagram.

 <p align="center">
   <img width="710" height="786" src="assets/Network-Diagram.png"></p>

+## Logical Network Diagram
+  Logical network diagram to follow, showing VLANs and associated endpoint, also to include default route to my ISP and the default route for other VLANs via VPN endpoints.

 ## Hardware
 Below is the hardware I use to run my home network, my network works great for me and my familys needs, and could probably support a small office, or home office if needed.